-In this post: Online reviews, websites like Yelp, TripAdvisor and Google My Business.
-Learn the differences between each site, how notifications work and how to respond, plus we’ll share why Google Pack is important.
+In this post: online reviews, websites like Yelp, TripAdvisor and Google My Business.
+Learn the differences between each site, how notifications work and how to respond, plus we’ll share why Google Pack or Google My Business is important.

-Online reviews can leave any business owner or tourism marketer feeling stressed.
+Online reviews can leave any business owner or marketing director feeling stressed.

-Online reviews showcases comments and responses and are critical to the survival of any business.
+Online reviews showcase comments and responses and are critical to the survival of any business.
 While we can’t always control what’s posted online, we can at least be in a position to be aware that online reviews exist.
 Then we can decide whether or not to react.

 Review sites allow any organization to easily claim their listing and set up email notifications.
 Top online review sites are Yelp, TripAdvisor and Google My Business.
 Once you’re the owner, be sure to spend some time updating your content, images and, when possible, incorporate videos.
 Yelp’s sales reps will tell you that videos drive customers especially when it comes to restaurants.

 Unfortunately, Yelp seems to be frequented by complainers – individuals who didn’t voice a concern while they were at your establishment, using your service or visiting your destination.
 They’d prefer to air their dirty laundry online rather than having asked to speak to manager or reaching out to you directly using your website contact us form.
 In some instances a comment could be legitimate but in others it’s only one side of the story.
 In all cases, if you’ve claimed your listing, you have a right to respond and provide perspective, taking the high road of course.